 Some projects also leverage a source code repo to store binaries.
-However, this is not recommended because, depending on the number of builds, there can be numerous binaries, and they need to be stored in a different manner, as I will discuss when talking about Artifact Repositories.
+However, this is not recommended because, depending on the number of builds, there can be numerous binaries and they need to be stored in a different manner.
+I will discuss this when talking about Artifact Repositories.

 So, what can be stored in a source code repository?
-Simply put — anything that is human readable goes into the source code repository.
+Simply put, anything that is a human readable goes into the source code repository.
 Software binaries are not human readable, so they get omitted.
 Test scripts, actual code, and config files are all readable (and usable) by humans, so they are included.

 Not all source code repositories are the same.
 The times have changed and so has the technology.
-The source code repository technology of yesteryears is the Centralized Version Control System (CVCS).
-However, many software development projects still utilize this somewhat-antiquated technology.
+The source code repository technology of yesteryear is the Centralized Version Control System (CVCS).
+However, many software development projects still utilize this somewhat antiquated technology.